 The Audit Committee has also received a Certificate from the Cost Auditors certifyingtheir independence and arm's length relationship with the Company.
 As per the provisionsof the Companies Act 2013 the remuneration payable to the Cost Auditor is required to beplaced before the Members in a General Meeting for their ratification.
 Accordingly aResolution seeking Members' ratification for the remuneration payable to Messrs D. C. Dave& Co.
 Cost Auditors is included in the Notice convening the Annual General Meeting.

 As per Section 148 of the Companies Act 2013 read with the Companies (Cost Recordsand Audit) Rules 2014 your Company is required to maintain cost records and accordinglysuch accounts and records are maintained.

 Reporting of Frauds by Auditors

-During the year under review the Statutory Auditors Cost Auditors and SecretarialAuditor have not reported any instances of frauds committed in the Company by its Officersor Employees to the Audit Committee under section 143(12) of the Companies Act 2013details of which needs to be mentioned in this Report.
+During the year under review the Statutory Auditors Cost Auditors and SecretarialAuditor have not reported any instances of frauds committed in the Company by its Officersor Employees to the Audit Committee under Section 143(12) of the Companies Act 2013.

 H. PARTICULARS OF LOANS GUARANTEES INVESTMENTS AND SECURITIES